Python-GIS-book/site/source/part2/chapter-07/md/04-map-algebra.md

 A focal function operates on a cell and its neighboring cells within a defined window (e.g., 3x3 or 5x5).
 The output value for each cell is derived by applying a mathematical or statistical operation to the values within that neighborhood. **Figure 7.xx** shows an example of a *focal sum* that is summing the input layer values to produce the pixel value in the output layer based on 3x3 window.
 For instance at the highlighted position (circled) on the right, the pixel will get a value 50 after summing the center pixel and the surrounding pixels in the input layer (left).
 In a similar manner, the 3x3 moving window is applied to all pixels in the images which creates the output raster seen on the right.
 Do you notice how the values at the edges of the output layer tend to be smaller?
 This happens because at the edges of the raster the 3x3 moving window moves "outside" of the raster area and thus has fewer input pixels that can be taken into account when doing the calculation.
 This kind of *{term}`edge effect`* is very typical when working with geographic data and you can deal with the issue by ensuring that the input data covers a bit of extra buffer (i.e. additional pixels) around the area of interest where you conduct the analysis.

 In addition to sum operation, you can apply any mathematical operator to calculate the pixel values, such as `mean`, `median`, `max`, `min`, `std`.
-Focal operations can be used also to conduct more complex calculations, such as doing edge detection or determining the slope of a terrain at a given position which we will learn next.
+Focal operations can be used also to conduct more complex calculations, such as doing edge detection or determining the slope of a terrain which we will learn next.

 ![_**Figure 7.XX.** Focal operation based on 3x3 window that considers the neighboring cells to all directions to define the cell value in the output raster._In this case, the output value is a sum of all input pixels](../img/focal-sum.png)
 _**Figure 7.XX.** Focal operation based on 3x3 window that considers the neighboring cells to all directions to define the cell value in the output raster.
 In this case, the output value is a sum of all input pixels._
 <!-- #endregion -->

+Now as we have learned the basic idea of focal operation, we can move forward to see how we can take advantage of different kind of focal operations to extract relevant information about the landscape (terrain) that can help us to find a suitable place to build a new summer house.
+Let's start by reading the Digital Elevation Model from a NetCDF file using `xarray`:

 ```python
 import xarray as xr